 IP TAKE: The Dorsey & Whitney Foundation describes itself as “an enthusiastic supporter of cultural programs and initiatives.”
-That, plus an open application process and its commitment to offering general support to arts organizations are compelling reasons to introduce your film program to them—as long as you your organization is located and operating in one of the geographic regions of the foundation's offices.
+An open application process and its commitment to offering general support to arts organizations are compelling reasons for visual arts and film grant seekers to approach them—as long as the proposed project is near one of the firm’s U.S. locations.

-Location matters.
-The Dorsey & Whitney Foundation only gives to nonprofit organizations—including those in the arts sector—that are embedded in communities where the law firm is located.
+Location matters for the Dorsey & Whitney Foundation.
+It only supports non-profit organizations—including those in film—that are embedded in communities where the law firm is located.
 In the U.S. this includes Anchorage (AK), Denver (CO), Des Moines (IA), Fargo (ND), Minneapolis (MN), Missoula (MT), New York City, Palo Alto (CA), Salt Lake City (UT), Seattle (WA), Southern California, Washington, D.C., and Wilmington (DE).

-This leaves open a wide range of opportunity for support of your film program, so long as you're a 501(c)(3).
-And with an ongoing, open application process, you have every opportunity to introduce yourself to the foundation.
-Do keep in mind, however, that the Dorsey & Whitney Foundation prioritizes organizations in which its attorneys are actively involved.
-Specifically speaking to arts organizations, it ups the ante by stating that “special consideration” is given to those where one of its attorneys serves as a board member or officer.
+The foundation is “an enthusiastic supporter of cultural programs and initiatives,” including visual arts and film programs.
+And with an ongoing, open application process, grant seekers have every opportunity to approach the foundation.
+Keep in mind, however, that the Dorsey & Whitney Foundation prioritizes organizations in which its attorneys are actively involved.
+Specifically speaking to arts organizations, it emphasizes that “special consideration” is given to those where one of its attorneys serves as a board member or officer.

-So while the application process is wonderfully open-ended, it would still suit you to do some preliminary networking.
-The good news is that Dorsey & Whitney has more than 500 attorneys (it’s one of the 100 biggest U.S. law firms), so there are many opportunities to make a meaningful connection.
+While the application process is open-ended, it is a good idea for grant seekers to do some preliminary networking.
+The good news is that Dorsey & Whitney has more than 100 lawyers, so there are many opportunities to make meaningful connections.

-Nevertheless, the foundation’s tax returns shed light on its grant recipients, all of them receiving $5,000 or more from the foundation and all for general support.
-In this way the Dorsey & Whitney Foundation uniquely positions itself, as general operating support is more challenging to find in the arts world.
+And while the Dorsey & Whitney Foundation does not publicly announce the recipients of its grantmaking, the foundation’s tax returns reveal that its grant recipients all received $5,000 or more from the foundation and all for general support.
+In this way the Dorsey & Whitney Foundation uniquely positions itself, as general support is more challenging to find in the arts world.

-The Dorsey & Whitney Foundation's recent history of funding film programs is slim, but it exists, providing you with an incentive to keep pursuing the possibility.
-Note the use of the term "film programs," not film projects.
+The Dorsey & Whitney Foundation's history of funding film programs is slim, but it exists, providing grant seekers with an incentive to keep pursuing the possibility.
+And, grant seekers should note the use of the term "film programs," not film projects.
 This is because there is no evidence of the foundation supporting the creation of individual films.
 Rather, it supports the enterprise sharing the work and supporting that work in the context of collaboration with other art forms.